-Yuba County opened the McGowan Park & Ride Lot on Powerline Road at McGowan Parkway in December 2008 and the Plumas Lake Park & Ride Lot on Feather River Boulevard east of Highway 70 in October 2009.
-Both lots were sited and constructed by Yuba County in coordination with Yuba-Sutter Transit.
-Project funding was derived primarily from development impact fees collected by Yuba County from projects in both the North Arboga Study Area and the Plumas Lake Specific Plan.
-Yuba County maintains both facilities with Community Service District revenue.
+A Caltrans owned and operated park and ride lot opened on the northeast corner of Bogue Road and Highway 99 south of Yuba City in 1997 largely with federal funds obtained by Yuba-Sutter Transit.
+In 2012, this facility was nearly doubled in size to the current 164 spaces with federal and local funds obtained exclusively by Yuba-Sutter Transit.
+Until the pandemic, this facility was operating at near capacity levels, but the facility site does have capacity for further expansion when funding is available.
+Yuba County opened the McGowan Park & Ride Lot on Powerline Road at McGowan Parkway in 2008 and the Plumas Lake Park & Ride Lot on Feather River Boulevard east of Highway 70 in 2009.
+Both lots were sited and constructed by the county in coordination with Yuba-Sutter Transit.
+Project funding was provided through development impact fees collected by Yuba County from projects in both the North Arboga Study Area and the Plumas Lake Specific Plan and they are maintained with revenue provided through related local Community Service District assessments.

-Yuba-Sutter Transit currently serves 281 designated bus stops.
-A total of 86 bus stop benches and 49 bus stop shelters have been placed at key points and high boarding locations throughout the system.
-Thirteen of the bus stop shelters are agency-owned and 28 are provided by Stott Outdoor Advertising.
-The remaining eight are owned by others including Yuba County (2), Wheatland (5) and Caltrans (1).
-Of the 86 benches, Stott provides and maintains 69 commercial advertising benches.
-Stott owns and maintains the ad shelters and ad benches at no cost to Yuba-Sutter Transit in exchange for the exclusive right to sell and place advertising on them while paying a small commission on the sale of each ad.
-In addition, 50 route information panels are on bus stop poles throughout the system and bike lockers are available for rent at four of the five local commuter bus stops.
+Yuba-Sutter Transit serves 285 designated (signed) bus stops including nine that are owned by the Sacramento Regional Transit District in or near downtown Sacramento.
+Among the local and rural Yuba-Sutter Transit bus stops, 54 bus stop shelters, and 132 bus stop benches/seats have been placed at high boarding locations and other key points.
+Of these, 32 shelters and 68 benches are owned and/or maintained by Lamar Advertising.
+Except for five Wheatland owned shelters, the remaining units are owned by Yuba-Sutter Transit.
+The ad shelters and benches are provided at no cost to Yuba-Sutter Transit in exchange for the exclusive right to sell and place advertising on them while paying a small commission on the sale of each ad.
+In addition, 50 pole-mounted route information panels are located throughout the system and bike lockers are available at three of the five local commuter bus stops.